-Tab Policy Options General (Security Policy) Policy Type Site to Site Authentication Method IKE using 3 rd party certificates Name Name given to the VPN IPsec Primary Gateway Host name or IP address of the remote

-Policy Options Name or Address connection IPsec Secondary Gateway Name or Address Used if the remote device supports more than one endpoint Gateway Certificate The certificate is selected from the list of installed certificates Local IKE ID (type and address) Optional.
-IPv4 Address (default) Domain Name Email Address Firewall Identifier Key Identifier Peer IKE ID (type and address) Optional.
-IPv4 Address (default) Domain Name Email Address Firewall Identifier Key Identifier Select one of: Use this VPN Tunnel as default route for all Internet traffic or Choose destination network from list If a specific local network can access the VPN tunnel, select a local network from the Choose local network from list drop-down menu.
+Tab Policy Options Policy) Authentication Method IKE using 3 rd party certificates Name Name given to the VPN IPsec Primary Gateway Name or Address Host name or IP address of the remote connection IPsec Secondary Gateway Name or Address Used if the remote device supports more than one endpoint Gateway Certificate The certificate is selected from the list of installed certificates General (IKE Authentication) Local IKE ID (type and address) Optional.
+IPv4 Address (default) Domain Name Email AddressDevice Identifier Key Identifier Peer IKE ID (type and address) Optional.
+IPv4 Address (default) Domain Name Email AddressDevice Identifier Key Identifier Network (Local Networks) Select one of: Use this VPN Tunnel as default route for all Internet traffic or Choose destination network from list If a specific local network can access the VPN tunnel, select a local network from the Choose local network from list dropdown menu.
 If traffic can originate from any local network, select Any Address.
 Use this option if a peer has 'Use this VPN tunnel as default route for all Internet traffic' selected.
-Select one of: Choose local network from list or Any address If traffic from any local user cannot leave the firewall unless it is encrypted, select 'Use this VPN Tunnel as default route for all Internet traffic'.
+Network (Remote Networks) Select one of: Choose local network from list or Any address If traffic from any local user cannot leave the appliance unless it is encrypted, select 'Use this VPN Tunnel as default route for all Internet traffic'.
 Alternatively, select Choose Destination network from list, and select the address object or group.
-Exchange Main Mode, IKEv2 Mode DH Group Group 5, Group 14, 256-bit Random ECP Group or 384-bit Random ECP Group.
-Encryption AES-128, AES-256 Authentication SHA-256, SHA-384, SHA-512 Life Time (seconds) 120 to 86400 seconds Name or AddressIPsec Secondary Gateway Name or AddressGateway CertificateLocal IKE ID (type and address)Peer IKE ID (type and address)Peer IKE ID (type and address)Select one of: Use this VPN Tunnel as default route for all Internet traffic or Choose destination network from listSelect one of: Choose local network from listExchange DH GroupEncryption Authentication
+Proposals (IKE Exchange Main Mode, IKEv2 Mode Phase 1) DH Group Group 5, Group 14, 256-bit Random ECP Group or 384-bit Random ECP Group.
+Encryption AES-128, AES-256 Authentication SHA-256

-Tab Policy Options Proposals (IPsec Protocol Encapsulating Security Protocol (ESP) Phase 2) Encryption AES-128, AES-256 Authentication SHA-256, SHA-384, SHA-512 Enable Perfect Forward Secrecy (checkbox) When selected, an additional Diffie- Hellman key exchange is performed Life Time (seconds) 120 to 28800 seconds Advanced (Advanced Settings - Main Mode options) Enable Keep Alive Select Enable Keep Alive to use heartbeat messages between peers on this VPN tunnel.
+Tab Policy Options Life Time (seconds) 120 to 86400 seconds Proposals (IPsec Protocol Encapsulating Security Protocol (ESP) Phase 2) Encryption AES-128, AES-256 Authentication SHA-256 Enable Perfect Forward Secrecy (checkbox) When selected, an additional Diffie- Hellman key exchange is performed Life Time (seconds) 120 to 28800 seconds Advanced (Advanced Settings - Main Mode options) Enable Keep Alive Select Enable Keep Alive to use heartbeat messages between peers on this VPN tunnel.
 If one end of the tunnel fails, this will initiate automatic renegotiation of the tunnel once both sides become available.
 Suppress automatic Access Rules creation for VPN Policy Not enabled by default Disable IPsec Anti- Replay Stops packets with duplicate sequence numbers from being dropped Require authentication of VPN Clients by XAUTH This is used to require XAUTH authentication by users prior to allowing traffic to traverse this tunnel.
 If selected, the appropriate user group must be identified.
 Enable Windows Networking (NetBIOS) broadcast Allows access to remote network resources to browse the Windows Network Enable Multicast Enables IP multicasting traffic, such as streaming audio (including VoIP) and video applications, to pass through the VPN tunnel Permit Acceleration Enables redirection of traffic matching this policy to a WAN Acceleration (WXA) appliance.
 Apply NAT policies To perform Network Address Translation on the Local Network, select or create an Address Object in the Translated Local Network menu.
-To translate the Remote Network, select or create an Address Object in the Translated Remote Network drop-down
+To translate the Remote Network, select or create an Address Object in the Translated Remote Network